MinfengZhu/DM-GAN/README.md

 **Performance**

 Note that after cleaning and refactoring the code of the paper, the results are slightly different.
 We use the Pytorch implementation to measure FID score.
-However, the official implementation (Tensorflow FID) gives slightly different scores.
+However, the official implementation (Tensorflow FID) gives different scores.

 |Model |R-precision↑  |IS↑  |[Pytorch FID](https://github.com/mseitzer/pytorch-fid/tree/802da3963113b5b5f8154e0e27580ee4c97460ab)↓ | [TF FID](https://github.com/bioinf-jku/TTUR)↓|
 |----|-----| -----|---|--|